Bosch says demand for driver assistance systems taking off

-FRANKFURT German auto supplier Robert Bosch has seen a surge in demand for radar systems and video sensors as automakers race to add driver assistance features and automated functions to cars.
+FRANKFURT (Reuters) - German auto supplier Robert Bosch has seen a surge in demand for radar systems and video sensors as automakers race to add driver assistance features and automated functions to cars.

 The company said on Tuesday it expected sales of radar systems to leap by 60 percent and of video sensors by 80 percent this year.